james-and-emma/wedding-pages/_sections/ceremony.md

 order: 3
 ---

 Our wedding ceremony will take place at [Zion United Church]({{- site.url -}}/location.html) in Frampton Cotterell, starting at 12 noon.
-The ceremony will be followed by (tea/cake/onion bhajis).
+The ceremony will be followed by tea, coffee and nibbles at the church.